 Recommendations for Traveling with a Sick Pet

-While traveling can be full of twists and turns, it can definitely be fun and worth the long miles.
-Whether you’re in the sky or on the road, bringing your pet along warrants many special considerations.
-Indeed, preparations can be quite extensive.
-But what about traveling with a sick pet or one with certain health risks?
-The pet experts are here with some helpful tips to make sure your pet remains safe and that all the essentials are covered.
+Travel helps us expand our horizons and learn about new people and places.
+Whether you’re in the sky or on the road, bringing your pet affords them the same opportunities, but it also warrants many special considerations.
+Preparations can be quite extensive, especially when traveling with a sick pet or one with certain health risks.
+The pet experts at Springbrook Animal Care Center are here with some helpful tips to make sure your pet remains safe and that all the essentials are covered.

 How to Know?

 The Humane Society has some great travel safety tips for pets in good general health.
-While the recommendations are similar for pets who are ill, unique considerations and heightened vigilance are of the utmost importance.
-For example, air travel can be risky for all pets, but flying with a sick pet can be downright dangerous – especially if they’re in the cargo area.
+While the recommendations are similar for pets who are ill, it is important to take unique considerations and heightened vigilance.
+For example, air travel can be risky for all pets, but flying with a sick pet can be downright dangerous–especially if they’re in the cargo area.